boutiqueforaweek/boutiqueforaweek.github.io/pages/about/join-our-mailing-list.md

 ---
-title: Join Our Mailin List
+title: Join Our Mailing List
 permalink: /about/join-our-mailing-list/
 ---